ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

     ]}
 />

+#### Cover Image Alt Text

+This field allows you to associate a brief plain-text description of the cover that will be announced to readers using Assistive Technology.
+Benetech’s DIAGRAM Center site, “[How to Describe Images](https://poet.diagramcenter.org/how.html)” is a good reference for learning how to craft alt text.
+We generally recommend that alt text not exceed 150 characters (including spaces).

 #### Published?

 This toggle affects the appearance of a Text in a **Texts** Content Block on the Project landing page and in the Reader.
 When this setting is engaged, Manifold will append a “Published” badge to its listing in a **Texts** Block.
 In the Reader, the system will remove the yellow ribbon that displays how the Text’s Category.